MrFreakcmd/snipe-it/app/Mcp/README.md

 ### MCP Inspector

-The [MCP Inspector](https://github.com/modelcontextprotocol/inspector) is useful for exploring and testing tools before integrating with a client:
+The [MCP Inspector](https://laravel.com/docs/12.x/mcp#mcp-inspector) is useful for exploring and testing tools before integrating with a client:

-1. Run `npx @modelcontextprotocol/inspector`
+1. Run `php artisan mcp:inspector SnipeITMcpServer` in your terminal
-2. Set the transport to **Streamable HTTP**
-3. Enter the server URL: `https://your-snipeit-domain.com/mcp/snipe-it`
-4. Click **Connect** and complete the OAuth flow
-5. Browse tools and prompts from the sidebar
+2. Open the provided URL in your browser

 ### Cursor / VS Code / Other MCP Clients